-Applicants must be African American, Hispanic/Latino, Native American in order to be eligible for Career Prep.
+Applicants must be African American, Hispanic/Latino, Native American in order to be eligible for MLT Programs.

 Can I participate even though I am not of African American, Hispanic or Native American descent?